naydav/Magento2Samples/README.md

 * Custom Characteristic Group module (grid, form, CRUD)
 * Need for extending by other modules
 * Validation example
+* Many to Many relation example (between Characteristic Group and Characteristic) in one of related module

 <h3>JsTree module</h3>
 * Base jstree support